Bounding nonminimality and a conjecture of Borovik-Cherlin

 Here is how generic transitivity arises in considering degree of nonminimality:

 \begin{proposition} We work under Assumption~\ref{nlm}.
 Suppose $p\in S(A)$ is a stationary finite rank type with $d:=\nmdeg(p)>1$.
-Then there exists a stationary type $q\in S(A)$ interalgebraic with $p$, and a nonmodular minimal type $r\in S(A)$, such that $q$ is $r$-internal and if we let $G:=\aut_A(q/r)^\circ$ be the connected component of the binding group and $S:=q(\U)$ then $(G, S)$ is a definable homogeneous space that is generically $(d-1)$-transitive. \end{proposition}
+Then there exists a stationary type $q\in S(A)$ interalgebraic with $p$, and a nonmodular minimal partial type $r$ over the empty set, such that $q$ is $r$-internal, and if we let $G:=\aut_A(q/r)^\circ$ be the connected component of the binding group and $S:=q(\U)$ then $(G, S)$ is a definable homogeneous space that is generically $(d-1)$-transitive. \end{proposition}

-\begin{proof} By Proposition~\ref{internality}, $p$ is almost internal to some nonmodular minimal type~$r$.
-By Assumption~\ref{nlm}, $r$ is nonorthogonal to a (nonmodular) minimal type over the empty set, and so $p$ is almost internal to that type.
-Taking a nonforking extension to $A$, we may therefore assume that $r\in S(A)$.
+\begin{proof} By Proposition~\ref{internality}, $p$ is almost internal to some nonmodular minimal type.
+By Assumption~\ref{nlm}, that type is nonorthogonal to a (nonmodular) minimal partial type $r$ over the empty set, such that the induced structure on $r(\U)$ eliminates imaginaries.
+So $p$ is almost $r$-internal.
 From almost $r$-internality we obtain $q\in S(A)$ that is interalgebraic with $p$ and outright $r$-internal (see, for example, Lemma~3.6 of~\cite{jin-moosa}).
 Note that by Lemma~\ref{basicprop}(c), $\nmdeg(q)=d$ as well.